Slow Cooker Catalina Roast Beef

 What Is Slow Cooker Catalina Roast Beef?

 Slow Cooker Catalina Roast Beef is a comforting one pot meal made with chuck roast, vegetables, Catalina dressing, and dry onion soup mix.
-Everything cooks low and slow in the crockpot, creating tender beef and a rich sauce that is both sweet and savory.

 Why You’ll Love This Recipe